Axeavius/marks-pomodoro-timer/README.md

 ### What it does

 This app was designed to be easy and intuitive to use.
 The timer automatically switches between Pomodoro and Break Time, and the task list is prepopulated with 4 tasks.
-If 4 isn't enough for you, just click the Add New Task button as many times as you need.
+If 4 isn't enough for you, just click the Add Task button as many times as you need.
 At the end of any timer, a visual overlay will appear and a gentle audio notification will play.
 Also, the selected task will automatically be marked as completed.

 The timer controls are also simple and straightforward: